A Dichotomy for First-Order Reducts of Unary Structures

 Note that in the definition above, it is equivalent to ask for the existence of a $1$-mashup or for $\ell$-mashups for all $\ell$.

-\begin{definition} Let $G$ be a group of permutations on $A$, and let $\scrD$ be a clone on $A$ containing $G$.
-We say that $(G,\scrD)$ has the \emph{canonisation property} if for every operation $f\in \scrD$, there exists in $\overline{GfG}$ a $G$-canonical function. \end{definition}
+\begin{defi} Let $G$ be a group of permutations on $A$, and let $\scrD$ be a clone on $A$ containing $G$.
+We say that $(G,\scrD)$ has the \emph{canonisation property} if for every operation $f\in \scrD$, there exists in $\overline{GfG}$ a $G$-canonical function. \end{defi}

 For the two properties above, we say that a group $G$ has the property if the pair $(G,\scrD)$ has the property for any clone containing $G$.
-It is known that every extremely amenable group has the canonisation property (Theorem~1 in~\cite{canonical}). \red{There are also examples of non-extremely amenable groups having the canonisation property (we give an example in Proposition~\ref{prop:canonization} in the next section).}
+It is known that every extremely amenable group has the canonisation property (Theorem~1 in~\cite{canonical}).
+There are also examples of non-extremely amenable groups having the canonisation property (we give an example in Proposition~\ref{prop:canonization} in the next section).